Laburnum anagyroides: Description

 The plant is a small deciduous tree or large shrub up to 7 m tall.
 It has smooth bark, dark green spreading branches and pendulous and pubescent twigs.
 The leaves are generally trifoliate and oval with long petioles, smooth on the upperside and hairy on the underside.
 It flowers during May and June.

 Laburnum anagyroides blooms in late spring with pea-like, yellow flowers densely packed in pendulous racemes 10–25 cm (4–10 in) long.
 The flowers are golden yellow, sweet scented, and typically bloom in May.

-The seeds are legumes with large numbers of black seeds that contain cytisine, an alkaloid somewhat poisonous to humans as well as goats and horses, especially when not ripe.
+The pods are legumes with large numbers of black seeds that contain cytisine, an alkaloid somewhat poisonous to humans as well as goats and horses, especially when not ripe.
 However, some wild animals such as hares and deer can feed on them without any problems, and because of this the plant is believed to have magic properties in some regions.

 Uses

 The wood is hard and heavy, of a yellow/brown colour, ideal for making posts, for woodturning and as fuel.
 In the past (and today on historic re-enactments) it was used for making bows.

 The tree is also known as false ebony since the wood from very old specimens could be used in place of ebony.

+A substance from the plant, cytisine, is used as a medicine for smoking cessation.